 What Are Meeting Minutes?

-Contrary to popular belief, the term "meeting minutes" does not come from the measurement of time, but rather the latin phrase "minuta scriptura" which means "small notes."
-Basically, taking meeting minutes means centralizing the information down the most important ideas.
+Contrary to popular belief, the term "meeting minutes" does not come from the measurement of time, but rather the Latin phrase "minuta scriptura" which means "small notes."
+Basically, taking meeting minutes means centralizing the information down to the most important ideas.

 Minutes can come in multiple formats, from formal documents adopted and approved by multiple parties, to scattered post-it notes (although we don’t recommend this technique).
 As long as the minutes are not required by law (i.e. in a legal dispute), you are free to use whatever method you feel appropriate.